nizhib/cannonade/README.md

 Usage: cannonade [options...] <url>

 Options:
-  -apikey        API Key to use as a query parameter.
-Default is empty.
   -image         Path of the image to shoot with.
 Default is "example.jpg".
+  -num-requests  Total number of requests.
+Default is 100.
   -num-clients   Number of parallel requests.
 Default is 8.
-  -num-requests  Total number of requests.
-Default is 100.
+  -noisy         Add random noise to each request.
   -timeout       Request timeout limit.
 Default is 10.0.
+  -apikey        API Key to use as a query parameter.
-  -verbose       Print every response received.
+  -verbose       Print every response to stdout.
-  -progress      Show additional progressbar.
+  -progress      Show progressbar.
   -silent        Disable any output but errors.
 ```